-Let’s get out of Tokyo for a day, and see some of the most entertaining shrines & temples in Japan.
-Kamakura was the capitol of Japan during the early days of the shōguns, and it’s full of shrines & temples dedicated to very interesting pursuits.
+Let’s get out of Tokyo for a day, and see some of the most entertaining shrines and temples in Japan.

 First, let’s go to the Zeni-Arai Benten Shrine and double our money.
 It’s known as the “Money-Washing Shrine” because any money you wash in the shrine’s spring is said to double within the year.

 Look at the baskets in front of the little altars scattered around the shrine – they’re for the hardboiled eggs worshippers bring to the goddess Benten, who sometimes manifests as a snake.
 Eggs are one of her favorite foods.

 Let’s go to the far side of the grotto to the cave with the money-washing stream running through it.

 A short walk from the money-washing shrine is Sasuke Inari Jinja, the best fox shrine in all Japan.

 When you’re ready to leave the mossy twilight zone of the fox shrine, let’s head over to the Giant Buddha.

 After snapping all our pix at the Giant Buddha, let’s go see the Giant Kannon at Hasedera.
 This is the biggest gold-covered wooden Kannon statue in Japan, and it’s at a temple that has a gorgeous hydrangea garden (they bloom in June).
 On the path, we’ll pass hundreds of little Jizo statues.

 Back near Kamakura Station, the big main street through town leads to the Tsurugaoka Hachimangu Shrine.
 Built for the shōgun in the days when Kamakura was the capital, it’s an elaborate red and gold-style shrine with famous lotus ponds that bloom in July.